top of page

 Final Thoughts

-The new LSAT format might feel like a curveball, but it doesn’t render your older study materials obsolete.
-With just a few tweaks, those PrepTests from PT1 to PT94 can still serve as powerful tools in your LSAT prep arsenal.
+The new LSAT format may seem daunting, but it does not render your old study materials obsolete.
+With a few adjustments, those PrepTests from PT1 to PT94 can still be powerful tools in your LSAT preparation toolkit.
+The old test numbers can be effectively correlated with the new LSAT format.

 More useful reads for your journey: